rackerlabs/docs-core-infra-user-guide/cloud-config/storage/cloud-files-product-actions/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 Actions for Cloud Files
 ^^^^^^^^^^^^^^^^^^^^^^^
-You can use Cloud Files to perform the actions below.
+You can use Cloud Files to perform the following actions.

-To learn how to perform Cloud Files actions using your choice of interface, begin at
+To learn how to perform Cloud Files actions by using your choice of interface, begin at one of the following topics:

 * :ref:`cloudfiles-gui`
 * :ref:`cloudfiles-cli`